BTU Calculator

 Our testing methodology uses a multi-factor model based on ASHRAE Handbook fundamentals.
 The base calculation starts with 20 BTU per cubic foot for cooling and applies multipliers for each variable.
 The insulation multiplier ranges from 1.3 (poor) to 0.75 (excellent).
 Climate zone multipliers range from 0.8 (Zone 1 cooling) to 1.6 (Zone 7 heating).
 Window, sun exposure, and occupancy adjustments are additive, based on published heat gain coefficients.

 We validated this algorithm against ACCA-approved Manual J software for 50+ residential scenarios and achieved mean accuracy within 12%.
 For rooms with unusual characteristics (extremely high ceilings, all-glass walls, industrial equipment), professional calculation is recommended.
-This tool is optimized for standard residential spaces and small commercial offices.
+This tool is improved for standard residential spaces and small commercial offices.

 When to Call a Professional